karmab/kcli/README.rst

 This script is meant to interact with a local/remote libvirt daemon and to easily deploy from templates (optionally using cloudinit).
 It will also report IPS for any vm connected to a dhcp-enabled libvirt network and generally for every vm deployed from this client.
-There is additional support for VirtualBox

 It started because I switched from ovirt and needed a tool similar to `ovirt.py <https://github.com/karmab/ovirt>`__